 Massachusetts has much to be proud of in K–12 public education.
 Our schools are recognized as best in class among the states, and our students perform at academic levels commensurate with the highest performing education systems in the world.
 Yet despite our overall success, substantial gaps in student outcomes persist in our state, and too often those gaps are correlated with students’ racial/ethnic identification, family economic background, disability status, and English language proficiency.
+And as we’ve seen across the world, the COVID-19 pandemic exacerbated many of these persistent gaps.

 The goal of the Massachusetts K-12 public education system is to prepare all students for success after high school.
 This means that all students will be prepared to successfully complete credit-bearing college courses or certificate or workplace training programs, enter economically viable career pathways, and engage as active and responsible citizens in our democracy.
 Our work is to broaden students’ opportunities and close gaps so that all students, regardless of background, are ready for the world that awaits them after high school.

-Our ESSA plan is designed to strengthen the quality and breadth of the instructional program students experience, as that is our major lever for ensuring success after high school for all students.
+Despite the many challenges associated with the pandemic, Massachusetts has remained committed to carrying out our ESSA plan, originally approved in 2017, to improve excellence and equity across the education system.
+Our ESSA plan is still designed to strengthen the quality and depth of the instructional program students experience, as that is our major lever for ensuring success after high school for all students.
 This focus includes special attention to two areas where state performance has been stagnant — early grades literacy and middle grades mathematics — to ensure our students are well prepared with strong literacy and mathematics skills.
-At the high school level, we will ensure that all students have multiple high-quality pathways to educational and career opportunities after secondary school.
-These pathways will include enhanced early college opportunities, expanded access to career-technical education, and career development opportunities that link to workforce skill needs.
+At the high school level, we continue to ensure that all students have multiple high-quality pathways to educational and career opportunities after secondary school.
+These pathways include enhanced early college opportunities, expanded access to career-technical education, and career development opportunities that link to workforce skill needs.

-Massachusetts will continue our commitment to transforming the lowest performing schools and districts through a strategy that includes state/local partnerships, empowering school and district innovation focused on student success, and aggressive intervention authority.
+Massachusetts continues its commitment to transforming the lowest performing schools and districts through a strategy that includes state/local partnerships, empowering school and district innovation focused on student success, and intervention authority.

-We continue to focus on providing additional supports for students who have historically struggled to attain our proficiency standard — including English language learners, students receiving special education services, and students from economically disadvantaged backgrounds—to ensure that we reach all students.
-Among the strategies that support this effort are leveraging technology to support instruction and attending to the social-emotional development of students.
+We continue to focus on providing additional supports for students who have historically struggled to attain our proficiency standard — including English learners, students receiving special education services, and students from low-income backgrounds—to ensure that we reach all students.
+Among the strategies that support this effort are leveraging technology to support instruction and attending to the physical and social-emotional development of students.

 Connections among the early education, K-12, and higher education sectors will propel our progress toward these outcomes.
-The higher education community is key to defining the competencies needed for success after high school and is helping to develop our academic content standards and our state assessments.
-As well, the higher education community is working with the K-12 sector to expand early college opportunities.
+The higher education community continues to be instrumental in defining the competencies needed for success after high school and has helped to develop our academic content standards and our state assessments.
+As well, the higher education community is working with the K-12 sector as part of a robust and rapidly expanding early college program.
 The early education sector is working with K-12 to realize a more effective early literacy agenda, as well as to strengthen the social-emotional development of young children.

 The Massachusetts Department of Elementary and Secondary Education employs five overarching strategies to advance the goal of success after high school for all students: